100mslive/100ms-docs/common/faq.md

 ### Can I register for another 100ms account with same email address?

-You can use multiple email addresss to create multiple workspaces within your 100ms account.
+You can use multiple email address to create multiple workspaces within your 100ms account.
 This will enable you to maintain different workspaces for different environments.
-For exampe, one workspace for development and one for production.
+For example, one workspace for development and one for production.
 For more information, please check [this blog](https://www.100ms.live/blog/launching-teams-workspaces) and also check your [100ms dashboard](https://dashboard.100ms.live/) to see how this works.

 ## Pricing and billing